VUEngine/vuengine.github.io/documentation/language/custom-features.md

 ### Dynamic Singleton classes

-These kind of singletons are dynamically allocated, hence not in the stack.
+These kind of singletons are dynamically allocated.
 Their destruction is optional, but they are usually manually deleted when not necessary to save on memory.
 In every other aspect, they are just like normal singletons.

 ### Static classes

-Static classes cannot have instances.
-All their methods are static.
+Static classes cannot have instances and all their methods are static.

 ### Extensions classes

 Classes can be extended through the use of the `extension` keyword.
-They provided a mechanism to achieve something like runtime method re-implementation on specific virtual methods.
+They provide a mechanism to achieve something like runtime method re-implementation on specific virtual methods.
 Extension classes don't have to, and cannot, provide a constructor and destructor.

 Given some class: